 Using your network of business connections can be an excellent way to find other independent consultants for project collaboration.
 Try contacting vendors or subcontractors you’ve used in the past or even reach out to current and past clients.
 If you’ve established strong relationships with your clients, you can likely trust their judgment when it comes to referrals of other independents.

 Sometimes, it’s just best to get out there and meet people face-to-face.
 If you’re going to be working closely with someone else on a project, you want to make sure your personalities and approach to work mesh.
 Explore sites like meetup.com where you can attend meetups with other self-employed individuals in your geographic area.
 Or, attend local networking and industry-related events that align with your goals and interests.
 Then, follow up with contacts you meet via email or LinkedIn to continue to build a working relationship.

-Once you’ve found someone to work with, there are many options for establishing a formal, or less formal, partnership.
+Once you’ve found someone to work with, there are many options for establishing a formal, or less formal, partnership for project collaboration.
 MBO Partners can assist with teaming through our industry-leading teaming program that allows independents to build and manage teams, receive broker payments, and pay team members.

 Whether you’re working on a long-term project or a small, one-off activity, teaming up with other independents can be a great opportunity to establish new relationships and expand your network.
 You never know; the right partnership may lead to new prospects that take your business to the next level.

 To learn more about partnership or how to establish an effective teaming relationship, contact us today.

 This content from MBO Partners does not constitute legal or financial advice.

 Find independent consulting jobs with top companies through MBO’s marketplace